toshi-physics/toshi-physics.github.io/_wrylitwri/Book_Recommendations.md

 ---
 I try to systematically log all my books on [Goodreads](https://www.goodreads.com/user/show/58088325-toshi-parmar).
 ## Authors with a relatively short oeuvre
-Although often misguided, fame and familiarity cling to an author's most approachable and best works.
+Although often in a misguided way, fame and familiarity cling to an author's most approachable and best works.
 I have always found it a safe bet to start from the most reviewed piece to get to know an author's style.
-These are some names whose works I have drunk, in uncontrollable binges through times tough and easy, through days full of light and nights without -
+These are some names whose works I have almost inhaled in uncontrollable binges through times tough and easy, through days full of light and nights without -

 - Arundhati Roy
 - Bohumil Hrabal.